 I guess my biggest qualm with all of this is: Why should I be the one paying you all of the big bucks for service, get poor reception, and then have to wait at home for someone every time I call in, only to be told, if there is nothing wrong at the time, there's nothing they can do.
 My time is as valuable to me as yours is to you.
 I don't mind having to wait for a repairman, but I certainly don't want it to be an every other week thing.
 It's been three times in the last month.
 I'm sick of it.

 You may have the market cornered on cable, but hopefully one day there will be someone bigger and badder to take you down and give you some competition.
 I'm all for another cable company to come in and take your customers.
 I'd be one of the first to go.
 In turn, I would ask my family to do so also, because if it wasn't for me referring them to you, you wouldn't have them.
 Your "refer-a-friend" program screwed me on this also.

 Sorry, I just had to stop writing.
 Why?
 My channels are going in and out again.
 I had to call your service center in Knoxville, again.
 Now I have to wait on someone tomorrow, AGAIN!
 Give me a break!
 I can't even get a letter written to you without my reception messing up.

 Do you intend to compensate me for my time, my inconvenience and my loss?
 It would be fair to say I've lost at least a month's worth of cable in the last 5 months.
 Plus the two people I've referred to you at a month free for each.
 Looks like I'm out about three (3) months "WORTH" of cable.
 So, tell me what's fair about this situation?
 Why should I not be mad?
 I am mad at the whole thing.
 But is there anything I can do about this?
 NO!
 Except send this letter to everyone or anyone that will listen.
 I love my cable & internet serviceWHEN IT WORKS CORRECTLY!
 But that is so very little that most of the time is spent HATING IT!

 If anyone has a solution, I wish you would let me in on it.
 I want to keep my services, I even want to upgrade to the phone system you are offering.
-BUT.... not if things continue the way they are going.
+BUT... not if things continue the way they are going.
 I know for a fact that I am not the only dissatisfied customer you have.
 But for some reason, we seem to keep getting pushed to the back of the line, and it stinks!
 I appreciate anyone brave enough to figure this out, and help me with the problems I have experienced.

-p.s.
+P.S.
 Now THEIR site is telling me my letter has too many characters in it and to shorten it?
 Why is this allotment of only 1500 characters not listed on here BEFORE I wrote the letter?Is this just a FLAW?
-AN OVERSITE?
+AN OVERSIGHT?
 JUST PLAIN STUPIDITY IF YOU ASK ME!